logjuicer/logjuicer/README.rst

 Usage
 -----

-Log files can be:
+Log files can be a single file or a directory.

-* A single file
-* A directory
-* A jenkins job name

 Logreduce needs a **--baseline** for success log training, and a **target** for the log to reduce.